rhedin/Abe_ecal/ecal.md

 priority | Priority of the sink.
 Sinks of higher priority are executed first.
 The higher the number the lower the priority - 0 is the highest priority. suppresses | A list of sink names which should be suppressed if this sink is executed.

 It is possible to add events through code via the asynchronous function `addEvent` and the synchronous function `addEventAndWait`.
 The former should be used within sinks to form event cascades which allow the code to run concurrently.
 The latter should be used to start event cascades.
 The function will wait until all sinks which were triggered by this event have finished and then return an error object.
 The error object is a data structure which contains all errors which have happened during an event cascade.
-Errors can either happen as runtime errors or explicitly when using the `sinkError` function.
+Errors can either happen as runtime errors or explicitly when using the `raise` function.
 ```
 sink mysink
     kindmatch [ "web.page.*" ],
 	{
     ...
-    sinkError("Error with request", ["some detail data"])
+    raise("MyCustomError", "Custom message", ["some detail data"])
     ...
 	}